Overview of WebbPSF

 Attributes of the WFI object can be checked for a complete list of available filters, detectors, and pupil masks:

-More examples are given in the WebbPSF Tutorials article as well as on the readthedocs documentation.
+More examples are given in the WebbPSF Tutorials article as well as in the readthedocs documentation.

 Finally, WebbPSF also implements the GriddedPSFModel class from Photutils that allows the user to generate a large number of individual PSFs effectively by interpolating PSFs from a grid of models, i.e. without having to perform a full PSF calculation at each location.
 We refer the interested user to the PSF Grids documentation on readthedocs.